Warriors-Haven-Gaming/WHFramework/README.md

 - NATO \*
 - NATO (Pacific) \*

-Additional factions are supported with the following mods:
+Additional factions are supported with the following CDLC and mods:
+- Expeditionary Forces
+  - MJTF (Desert)
+  - MJTF (Woodland)
+- Western Sahara
+  - ION Services
+  - SFIA
+  - Tura
+  - UNA
 - [CUP Vehicles] and Units
   - National Party of Chernarus
   - Armed Forces of the Russian Federation